kdluong/FastFoodFree/README.md

 5. Enjoy Fast Food Free!

-    * Once the application is launched, you can begin using Fast Food Free to [describe what your application does or its purpose].
+    * Once the application is launched, you can begin using Fast Food Free to redeem your survey incentives in seconds!

 ## Contributing